 I hope you’ll find the pattern files to be beautiful and helpful.
 A lot of time went into them!
 The pattern includes a stitch guide and full tutorial with photos and illustrations.
 You will also receive a coupon for $5 off at American Felt and Craft to help you get started on your felt stash.

 You can purchase this pattern for $8 in my Etsy shop, Imagine Our Life.
 If you would like to sell the finished product, you can purchase commercial licensed version for $20.
-This is a one time fee, and you’d be able to sell as many weather charts as you’d like after purchasing it.
+This is a one time fee, and you’d be able to sell as many recycle quiet books as you’d like after purchasing it.

 As a free add-on to this felt set, I am providing my matching 3-part cards and recycle sorting game free for educational use!
 Click here to download the pdf.